oddjobs-maple/odd_job_guides/introduction-to-odd-jobs/README.md

 ### Bow-whacker

+Bow-whackers are archers who use (cross)bows, but cannot shoot arrows nor use Soul Arrow.
+Instead, they whack monsters using Power Knock-Back (PKB).
+PKB’s primary stat is DEX, and its secondary stat is STR, so bow-whackers tend to have the same AP build as a non-odd archer.

+Unfortunately, PKB’s mastery cannot be increased with other skills like Bow Mastery.
+And, passive sources of crits (i.e. Critical Shot) do not function with bow-whacks.
+Nevertheless, they are capable of dealing a reasonable amount of damage.
+Furthermore, PKB hits up to six monsters at once, making them effective at killing crowds of monsters in many situations.
+Bow-whackers otherwise benefit normally from other archer skills, like summons and buffs (even Sharp Eyes!).

 ## 🥷 Thieves

 ### Permarogue

+Permarogues are one of five kinds of perma-first-jobbers (“perma-firsts”).
+Permarogues take first job advancement to rogue, but never job advance beyond this point.
+This makes perma-firsts similar to permabeginners, in that they are defined by their refusal to job advance.

+Permarogues are mixed melee/ranged attackers, because they can use daggers in combination with Double Stab, as well as claws in combination with Lucky Seven.

+Due to Lucky Seven’s built in mastery and generally favourable damage formula, permarogues are perhaps the strongest perma-firsts in terms of single-target DPS.
+Although they lack Haste, they are somewhat more mobile than permarchers, because they can attack in mid-air.
+However, like permarchers, they are very fragile — they don’t get a MAXHP bonus from second job advancement, and are left with just the 20 avoidability from Nimble Body.

 ### Brigand

+A bandit/CB/shadower who does not use daggers, and is LUKless, is called a brigand (or a highway(wo)man).
+Brigands are typically played similarly to STRginners, focusing on STR, and using weapons like polearms and swords.

+Unlike permabeginners, however, brigands get some special goodies:

+- Access to special “jobbed beginner” weapons, like the Monkey Wrench and Metal Axe;
+- special attacking skills like Disorder, Steal, and even Meso Explosion;
+- and a number of buffs, including Dark Sight, Haste, Meso Guard, etc.

+As a result of naturally higher MAXHP and the benefit of Meso Guard, brigands are much more survivable than permabeginners.

+#### Related species

+- **Grim reaper:** Is any job that exclusively uses the Scythe.
+- **Carpenter:** Is any job that exclusively uses the Saw.

 ### LUKless assassin

+LUKless (assas)sins are assassins/hermits/nightlords who are LUKless, adding their AP into STR/DEX instead.
+This makes the LUKless sin similar to the brigand, but instead taking the _other_ main thief path.
+As a result, LUKless sins are often played similarly to STRginners.

+Like brigands, LUKless sins get access to “jobbed beginner” weapons, Disorder, and buffs like Dark Sight and Haste.
+However, even in melee, LUKless sins differentiate themselves from brigands:

+- LUKless sins get Flash Jump, but do not get Steal nor Meso Explosion.
+- LUKless sins get unique buffs like Meso Up and Alchemist.
+- LUKless sins are more fragile, as they don’t have access to Meso Guard.

+However, LUKless sins are not just known for their melee prowess; they are perfectly adept with claws, as well.
+Both STR and DEX contribute to damage with claws (excepting Lucky Seven, Triple Throw, and Shadow Meso), making their claw use similar to a woods(wo)man using a (cross)bow.
+Note that this similarity applies to weapon choice; the LUKless sin is usually stuck with Maple claws, Shinobi Bracers, etc.

+In first job, claw use is limited to basic-attacking.
+In second job, Drain becomes an effective attacking skill, and they also get access to Claw Mastery, Critical Throw, and Claw Booster.
+In third job, Avenger and Shadow Meso are both very effective attacking skills: the former for mobbing, and the latter for single-target.
+Shadow Meso is unique in that it ignores all stats (STR, DEX, LUK, WATK, etc.), and ignores Claw Mastery & Critical Throw.
+Although this means that Shadow Meso can’t improve once it’s at maximum level, it’s also the secret to LUKless hermits being one of the most powerful odd jobs with respect to single-target DPS.
+They also get Shadow Partner at this point, further increasing their damage with claws.

+#### Subspecies and related species

+- **STR (assas)sin/STRmit/STRlord:** Is a LUKless sin with more STR than DEX.
+- **DEX (assas)sin/DEXmit/DEXlord:** Is a LUKless sin with more DEX than STR.
+- **Grim reaper:** Is any job that exclusively uses the Scythe.
+- **Carpenter:** Is any job that exclusively uses the Saw.

 ### LUKless bandit

+LUKless (ban)dits (often referred to loosely as “DEXdits”) are bandits/CBs/shadowers who are LUKless, adding their AP into STR/DEX instead.
+This makes the LUKless dit similar to the brigand, but without the restriction preventing them from using daggers.
+LUKless dits are thus partly defined by using daggers as their primary weapon.

+Indeed, this makes the LUKless bandit more similar to the DEX warrior than to the brigand.
+Like the DEX warrior, the LUKless dit:

+- Can make good use of any skills that they have access to.
+- Has much more WACC than their non-odd counterparts.
+- Has incredibly stable damage.
+In fact, LUKless dits are usually superior in this regard; a LUKless dit with level ≥19 Dagger Mastery does _nearly the same exact damage_ every time that they use Savage Blow.

+Unlike DEX warriors, LUKless dits don’t have more avoidability than their non-odd counterparts.
+In fact, they have less.

+LUKless dits normally add just enough STR to equip their daggers, and put the remaining AP into DEX.
+STR and DEX contribute equally to their damage, and DEX increases WACC and AVOID, whereas STR does not.

+#### Subspecies

+- **(Pure) DEXdit:** Is pure DEX, i.e. a LUKless dit who is also STRless.
+This subspecies has a harder time equipping daggers and shields.

 ### Blood bandit

+Blood (ban)dits (a.k.a.
+HP dits) are statless bandits/CBs/shadowers who put all of their AP into MAXHP.
+A blood dit only adds enough DEX to job advance, and then dumps all of their AP into MAXHP.
+This, in combination with Meso Guard from third job, makes blood dits _incredibly_ durable — a blood dit with Meso Guard is virtually unkillable.

+The main tool in the blood dit’s arsenal is Meso Explosion.
+Meso Explosion’s damage ignores the blood dit’s stats (STR, DEX, LUK, WATK, etc.), but obviously requires exploding a lot of money.
+This is often costly, but means that blood dits can fight just about _any_ enemy by the time that they are level 70–80 or so!
+It also means that the blood dit has to wait another 30–35 levels to mature, in comparison to an HP warrior.
+For the blood dit, the road to Meso Explosion is long, but incredibly rewarding!

 ## 🏴‍☠️ Pirates